DerrickConway/Emerging-Technologies/README.md

 > jupyter notebook

-It will open a tab in chrome and have a folder should appear click into it, when in it click on kernel and restart and run. you will be able to run the notebook.
+It will open a tab in chrome and have a folder should appear click into it, when in it click on kernel and click restart and run all.
+Then you will be able to run the notebook.

 Do the same for '2.
 Iris-Dataset-Notebook' and '3.
 MNIST-Dataset-Notebook1'